-assistance to support comprehensive planning, conservation, and management for living marine resources, including planning for the siting of pollution control and aquaculture facilities within the coastal zone, and improved coordination between State and Federal coastal zone management agencies and State and wildlife agencies, and
+assistance to support comprehensive planning, conservation, and management for living marine resources, including planning for the siting of pollution control and aquaculture facilities within the coastal zone, and improved coordination between State and Federal coastal zone management agencies and State and wildlife agencies,

-the study and development, in any case in which the Secretary considers it to be appropriate, of plans for addressing the adverse effects upon the coastal zone of land subsidence and of sea level rise; and
+the study and development of plans for addressing the adverse effects upon the coastal zone of land subsidence and of sea level rise;

+the development and implementation of coastal resilience plans to prepare for and reduce the negative consequences that may result from climate change in the coastal zone;

+protect and restore physical processes, which play an important role in preserving or enhancing ecologically valuable habitat, protection from coastal hazards, economic vitality, and recreation; and

+identify coastal and ocean observational and data gaps and shared priorities for data collection between scientific and technical experts in Federal, State, and local agencies, Tribes, academic institutions, and other organizations.

 to encourage the preparation of special area management plans which provide for increased specificity in protecting significant natural resources, reasonable coastal-dependent economic growth, improved protection of life and property in hazardous areas, including those areas likely to be affected by land subsidence, sea level rise, or fluctuating water levels of the Great Lakes, and improved predictability in governmental decisionmaking;

-to encourage the participation and cooperation of the public, state and local governments, and interstate and other regional agencies, as well as of the Federal agencies having programs affecting the coastal zone, in carrying out the purposes of this chapter;
+to encourage the participation and cooperation of the public, State, and local governments, Tribes, interstate and other regional agencies, non-governmental organizations, and academia, as well as of the Federal agencies having programs affecting the coastal zone, in carrying out the purposes of this chapter;

-to encourage coordination and cooperation with and among the appropriate Federal, State, and local agencies, and international organizations where appropriate, in collection, analysis, synthesis, and dissemination of coastal management information, research results, and technical assistance, to support State and Federal regulation of land use practices affecting the coastal and ocean resources of the United States; and
+to encourage coordination and cooperation with and among the appropriate Federal, State, and local agencies, Tribes, interstate and other regional agencies, non-governmental organizations, academia, and international organizations where appropriate, in collection, analysis, synthesis, and dissemination of coastal management information, research results, and technical assistance, to support State and Federal regulation of land use practices affecting the coastal and ocean resources of the United States; and

 to respond to changing circumstances affecting the coastal environment and coastal resource management by encouraging States to consider such issues as ocean uses potentially affecting the coastal zone.